Secondments to Germany

 1. Postings to Germany

 The posting of third-country nationals to Germany refers to the temporary employment of foreign workers sent to Germany by a company based outside the EU.
-"Temporary" can mean anything from an assignment lasting just a few weeks or months to a stay of several years.
+"Temporary" can mean anything from a deployment lasting just a few weeks or months to a stay of several years.
 The term "posting" is not used consistently and is therefore difficult to define in general business usage.
-"Posting" is often understood to mean, for example, the following assignments:
+"Posting" is often understood to include, for example, the following assignments:

 business trips,